 For most young women, it was painful, nerve-racking, and confusing.

-I remember seeing photos of Jennifer Lopez and I loved her eyebrows!
+I remember seeing photos of Jennifer Lopez, and I loved her eyebrows!
 I was 15 at the time, and I realized that I had never plucked my eyebrows.
-It was a surprising—I had never before thought about how much eyebrows impact a person's appearance, man or woman.
+It was surprising—I had never before thought about how much eyebrows impact a person's appearance, man or woman.

 It was definitely far from the glamorous photo of Jennifer I saw.
 Not only did I look like a completely different person, but it took weeks to get them back into their original over-grown, ungroomed shape.

-Instead of confusing yourself on figuring out whether your face is heart shaped, oval shaped, etc., it’s much easier to use these simple rules (illustrated in these pictures and explained below).
+Instead of confusing yourself on figuring out whether your face is heart-shaped, oval-shaped, etc., it’s much easier to use these simple rules (illustrated and explained below).

 - White eyeliner (or something to mark your points—for beginners)

 - A pencil (you can use the white eyeliner if you'd like)